samsoe01/monitoring/README.md

 `kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d` Open a browser and go to `https://localhost:8080.`

-Login with username admin and the password retrieved in the previous step.

 ### Deploy Monitoring
 3. Set up a Git Repository
 https://github.com/samsoe01/monitoring